NUKELOVER321/Event-Horizon-ES-Mod/README.md

 Q: "What do all of these `.json` files do?"

 A: Some helpful people over at the Event Horizon official Discord server compiled this ["Database User Manual"](https://docs.google.com/document/d/1TsxbbtUkF_OKdpotKNQEiPqvW3xi8CTUipUiFz51CZY/edit?usp=sharing) that details exactly what everything does.
 This manual explains everything far better than I possibly could, but it is a bit of a long read.
+Alternatively, you can refer to the `README.md` files in each folder containing data files for an idea of what the `.json` files in the relevant folders mean.

 ## Credits, Copyrights, Documentation